thestrabusiness/groupie/README.md

 `yarn install` to setup webpack dependencies

+`cp .env.example .env` and fill in with your ENV variables

 `foreman start -f Procfile.dev` to run rails server and webpack-dev-server together

 Visit `localhost:3000` to see the application